 Even if you are not an "employment law" specialist you will almost certainly get involved with personnel issues that arise with your clients and will interact with their human resources professionals, often referred to as "HR".
-Therefore, it is important for you to understand some of the basic issues associated with counseling the HR function and this is what I intend to focus on over my next three posts of the Business Counselor Advisor on FINDLAW.
-This month I'll begin with discussing the strategic importance of HR, the evolution of the HR function and the scope of HR activities.
+Therefore, it is important for you to understand some of the basic issues associated with counseling the HR function.
+To begin with this article discusses the strategic importance of HR, the evolution of the HR function and the scope of HR activities.
 You need to know a bit about all of these topics in order to understand what HR does and how you can help.

-While HR issues are literally around every corner of the workplace, it is possible to create a practical framework of the main categories of "HR activities", which I like to break out as follows:
+While HR issues are literally around every corner of the workplace, it is possible to create a practical framework of the main categories of "HR activities", which breaks out as follows:

 Employment and placement activities